 The key obstacle to fitting our model to data is the incompleteness of the latter.
-For example, by the latest count of IUCN (IUCN 2008) there is about known 1.6 million species of which there are about 300,000 plants, 120,000 fungi (Hawkins 2001), and 230,000 marine species (Crist 2009), totaled from different habitats which for practical purposes can be considered geographically isolated for species census.
+For example, by the latest count of IUCN ([48]) there is about known 1.6 million species of which there are about 300,000 plants, 120,000 fungi ([41]), and 230,000 marine species ([13]), totaled from different habitats which for practical purposes can be considered geographically isolated for species census.
 We can easily calibrate the model to fit these numbers if the number of isolated geographies is also given.
-But such a fit is of limited use because the actual species number is estimated at least 10 time higher (Wilson 2000).
+But such a fit is of limited use because the actual species number is estimated at least 10 time higher ([100]).
 For a particular system, one also encounters the same missing-data problem.
-For example, there is no problem to fit our model to the PET relationship against the species numbers in birds, small mammals, and amphibians from Currie (1991).
+For example, there is no problem to fit our model to the PET relationship against the species numbers in birds, small mammals, and amphibians from [14].
 But the missing information on the plant species number and the number of habitats would render such a fit incomplete even to the 0th-order.
 That is, without the missing information, there will be many completely free parameters any possible values of which will give the same single-dimensional fit.
-The challenge is to determine which parameters are theoretically impossible to determine and which parameters can be fixed from such incomplete fit.
-Understanding such data limitations is important in order to realize the model's predictive potential by successively removing the limitations one at a time.
+The challenge is to determine which parameters are theoretically impossible to determine and which parameters can be fixed from such incompleteness.
+Understanding such data limitations is important to realizing the model's predictive potentials by successively removing the limitations one at a time.

-Modeling Neutrality and Neo-Darwinism
+Modeling Neutrality and Neo-Darwinism.
 The modern theory of evolution by natural selection is predicated on two mechanisms, the source of selection by genetic mutations and the fixation of mutations by survival of the fittest.
-Regarding genetic mutations, Kimura's neutral theory (Kimura 1983) is hard to dismiss.
-The finding that genetic mutation is not geographically dependent (Currie 2004, Bridle 2009, William 2009) further strengthens the neutrality idea used here for our model for biodiversity, which in turn implies chance plays a predominate role in speciation.
+Regarding genetic mutations, Kimura's neutral theory ([50]) is hard to dismiss.
+The finding that genetic mutation is not geographically dependent ([15, 8, 99]) further strengthens the neutrality idea used here for our model for biodiversity, which in turn implies chance plays a predominate role in speciation.
 In other words, at the molecular level speciation is largely undirected and mostly random.
 The set of all possible mutations for different species forms what is referred to as the mutation field.
 The randomly picked pool of possible species for our model (with n_1 plants, n_2 herbivores, and n_3 carnivores) is a representation of this neutral mutation field.
 The change along the resource gradient in r_0 can be thought to mimic the environmental changes when life first appeared on Earth.
 Our simulation for the number of living species along the resource gradient in r_0 can be thought to model the speciation and trophication at that beginning.
-In particular, it predicts that species from progressively higher trophic levels originated from progressively richer habitats in liquid water and solar energy.
-More importantly, because of the fundamental constraint by the One-Life Rule, all species evolve along a drifting equilibrium.
+In particular, it predicts that species from progressively higher trophic levels originated from habitats of progressively richer resources in liquid water and solar energy.
+More importantly, because of the fundamental constraint on all life forms by the One-Life Rule, all species evolve along a drifting equilibrium.
 An argument perhaps can be made that because of the stability of the drifting equilibrium most genetic mutations are neutral.
-In other words, drifting equilibrium at the phynotypic level perhaps is the basis for the genetic drift at the molecular level.
-Fig. (6b) gives a conceptual representation of our model as well as a graphical summary of the model, showing that the tree of species percolates through the mutation field along a drifting equilibrium, consisting of paths of least resistance in terms of natural selection for competitive species.
+In other words, drifting equilibrium at the phynotypic level perhaps is the basis for the genetic drift phenomenon we observe at the molecular level.
+Fig.6(b) gives a conceptual representation of our model as well as a graphical summary of the model, showing that the tree of species percolates through the mutation field along a drifting equilibrium, consisting of paths of least resistance in terms of natural selection for competitive species.